 Only the volcanic plugs are now remaining, but a catastrophic flood in the glacial river 2,500-3,000 years washed the volcanic material away.

-The turbulent glacial river Jökulsá á Fjöllum, the second-longest river in Iceland, on its way from Vatnajökull glacier, Europe’s largest glacier, runs through the 25 km long Jökulsárgljúfur canyon.
+The turbulent glacial river Jökulsá á Fjöllum, the second-longest river in Iceland, on its way from Vatnajökull glacier, Iceland’s largest glacier and Europe’s largest ice cap by volume, runs through the 25 km long Jökulsárgljúfur canyon.

 The name of this magnificent canyon means Glacial River Canyon.